myrza256/hackernews/README.md

-# Python test assessment by DevelopsToday
+# Python test assessment from the DevelopsToday

 ## Local Installing